-Westminster Training College, London, circa 1925
+THE FRONT QUADRANGLE.
+WESTMINSTER WESLEYAN COLLEGE.
+WESTMINSTER Westminster Training College, London, circa 1925

 An agreement was reached with Oxford University that the Oxford Institute of Education would validate Westminster's awards.
 After some initial difficulties, the relationship between the University and the College developed into a cordial one.
 Women were again admitted and an expansion of courses followed.
 The College roll grew to over 400 students, four times the number anticipated at its founding in 1851.

 In 2000, Westminster College merged with Oxford Brookes University, the Harcourt Hill Campus is now home to Brookes' Schools of Education, History, Philosophy and Culture.
-However, the 'Westminster identity' has not been lost: the halls of residence are named after prominent Methodists, portraits of former College Principals hang in the Refectory, and the College archives are held by the Oxford Centre for Methodism and 5 Church History.
-The legacy of Westminster College, and its important contribution to the training of teachers, remains apparent.
-Thomas Dobson, postgrad student studying the history £ of a Higher Education College in Oxford The Bark Paintings of Arnhem Land 1.
-Art Origins and Cultural Misunderstandings
+However, the 'Westminster identity' has not been lost: the halls of residence are named after prominent Methodists, portraits of former College Principals hang in the Refectory, and the College

+Spring / Summer 2020 7

+The Bark Paintings of Arnhem Land

+the Yolngu people.